-(NOTE 14: Business-line Common O&M work descriptions should be this simple sentence and should not include an itemized list describing all the routine work: "Funds will be used for commonly performed O&M work."
-Detailed descriptions are required for Specific Work Activities, including the amount of each Specific Work Activity package or group of packages, and the purpose of each of these Specific Work Activity package or group of packages: "Funds will also be used for specific work activities including

-(\$X,XXX,000)."
-If the project only has Specific Work Activity packages included in the amount, do not include the "Funds will be used for commonly performed O&M work" statement, and remove "also" from the Specific Work Activity statement.)
+(NOTE 14: Business-line Common O&M and Specific Work - Commonly Performed work descriptions should be this simple sentence and should not include an itemized list describing all the routine work: "Funds will be used for commonly performed O&M work."
+Detailed descriptions are required for Specific Work - Not Commonly Performed Activities only, including the purpose of each of these Specific Work - Not Commonly Performed Activity package or group of packages: "Funds will also be used for specific work activities including )."
+If the project only has Specific Work - Not Commonly Performed Activity packages included in the amount, do not include the "Funds will be used for commonly performed O&M work" statement, and remove "also" from the Specific Work Activity statement.)

-N: \$X,XXX,000, of which \$XXX,000 is allocated joint use costs - Funds will be used for commonly performed O&M work.
-Funds will also be used for specific work activities including a periodic inspection. (dollar amounts at the front of this section will be auto-populated from total of "NAV Budget Request Pres" for all packages with non-HMTF CCS Codes for the program code in CW-IFD; the first number will be the total, the second number will be the amount for any packages in the Joint Business Line in that field)
+N: \$X,XXX,000, of which \$XXX,000 is allocated for joint activities (this first portion of the narrative is auto populated from CW-IFD) - Funds will be used for commonly performed O&M work.
+Funds will also be used for specific work activities including (list the purpose of each of these Specific Work - Not Commonly Performed Activity Package or group of packages)